This column by ACRU Policy Board member J. Christian Adams was published February 11, 2017 by PJ Media.

 PILF already published a report containing summaries of the public information regarding alien voting cancellation in just eight Virginia counties.
 CNN never came calling.
 (Fox did).
 Fake News doesn’t appreciate real news.
-Since that report, more counties — including the three sued — have provided more information, and an updated report on alien voting will be forthcoming.
+Since that report, more counties — including the three sued — have provided more information, and an updated report on alien voting will b

 That new report will be the next thing to be dropped down CNN’s memory hole.
 But now there’s an administration in power more likely to handle alien voters like Texas handled Rosa Maria Ortega.

 Ortega is enjoying free room and board courtesy of Texas for the next eight years.
 Aliens who have been voting may be joining her.